OUGC-Network/ougc-Display-Name/README.md

 ---

-<p align="center"> Integrates a shop system with NewPoints.
+<p align="center"> Allow users to use a display name to visually replace their unique username.
     <br>
 </p>